Nahom-sentayehu/Nahom-sentayehu/README.md

 - 💬 Ask me about tech related things
 - 📫 How to reach me: nahomsentayehu12@gmail.com
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play drums
+- ⚡ Fun fact: I love to draw and play drum

 ### Connect with me: